 The Health, Safety and Environmental Committee is responsible for assisting the Board in fulfilling its oversight responsibilities with respect to health, safety and environmental matters affecting the Group, including recommending health, safety and environmental policies and policy changes to be adopted by the Group, reviewing compliance status and any material non-compliance and, in the event of an incident, reviewing the incident and remedial actions being taken.

-The Health, Safety and Environmental Committee comprises of David Netherway, who chairs the Committee, David Hathorn, Brad Sampson and Gavin Chamberlain (COO).
+The Health, Safety and Environmental Committee comprises of David Netherway, who chairs the Committee, David Hathorn and Brad Sampson.

 Share Dealing Code

 The Company has adopted a share dealing code for Directors and applicable employees (within the meaning given in the AIM Rules for Companies) in order to ensure compliance with Rule 21 of the AIM Rules for Companies and the provisions of the Market Abuse Regulations relating to dealings in the Company’s securities.
 The Board considers that the Share Dealing Code is appropriate for the Company whose shares are admitted to trading on AIM, the JSE and the ASX.

 The Company’s Non-Executive Directors have received a one-off award of Performance Rights under the Company’s Performance Rights Plan which entitles the holder to one ordinary share on vesting.
 The award of Performance Rights to the Non-Executive Directors was approved by shareholders at the 2018 Annual General Meeting.
 The Performance Rights are not subject to any performance criteria.
 Given the small quantum of Performance Rights awarded to each Non-Executive Director, the Board is of the view that these Performance Rights do not affect the independent judgement of the independent Non-Executive Directors.